Healthy Homes Assessment Tutira

 Home Assessments Tutira for Rental Properties

-There are a variety of things to check when conducting an house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are many things to look over during a house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are a few examples:

-The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling can be extremely costly for landlords and property managers.
-For expert assistance, get in touch now and schedule your rental properties home assessment.
+The consequences of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy solutions ruling can have a significant impact for property managers and landlords.
+For professional advice get in touch now and schedule your rental property home evaluation.

 home assessments for rental properties